 Lamps are very useful things that we get for our rooms.
 It provides comfortable light when we need it and can be forms of decoration too.
 There are a lot of ways wherein you can make your own lamps and add a personal touch on their designs.
 The key is to know what you want and looking for ways to create them.
-Do it yourself lamps not only lets you discover your inner creativity but it’s cheaper than buying a pre made lamp as well.
+Do it yourself lamps not only lets you discover your inner ideas of creativity but it’s cheaper than buying a lamp product as well.
 Do it yourself crafts also help get rid of old things at home that just clutter around.
 You can take inspiration from using these materials and transforming them into something new and artistic.

 What you’re about to create is a cheap however very pretty Japanese style lamp wherein you can use recycled parts that can easily be found around the house.
 There are many tutorials out there that you can look for when you want more detailed designs; however below are the basics that you might be interested in learning when you want to make a simple yet unique lamp.

 Before anything else, make sure that you exercise the steps with caution.
 Remember that you will be dealing with light bulbs and wiring which is why you also need to be careful.

 - Glue gun

 - 2 layer corrugated cardboard

 - Light bulb

 The first thing you need to do is to make a frame for your lamp idea.
 Decide on how big you wish your lamp to be.
 It could be a smaller lamp or something bigger.
 This also depends on the materials that you have especially the ones you will use for the frame.
 You can either go with the same length or shorten them.
 For this basic lamp you can go with the A4 size.
 Just make sure that the lamp is taller and not wider because it will make the lamp look disproportional.
 Cut two sticks for the frame and another stick that will fit the width of the lamp.
 Create a rectangle with your sticks by gluing the longer sticks to the shorter sticks or gluing the height sticks to the width sticks